lowercasename/wondering.monster/content/mechanics/lessons-a-levelling-mechanic-for-class-less-games.md

 > \[I\]f under 3d6 you have a +1 bonus more than someone else, it feels like a +2 difference in d20. +7 feels like +14.

-If you learn _another_ lesson in the same skill area, god rest your dumb soul, you can mark off that skill again: you can now roll **4d6** instead of **1d20** once a session.
+If you learn _another_ lesson in the same skill area, god rest your dumb soul, you can mark off that skill again: you can now roll **4d6** instead of **1d20** once a session, and drop the lowest die to find your total.